wlei6277/eye_shopping/README.md

 **1.What is the need (i.e. challenge) that you will be addressing in your project?**

+Our vision is to create a platform that enables users to collaborate in the online shopping experience.
+Users can create product listings and display these listings in a mood board (similar to pintrest) which they share with Eye Shopping community.
+Users can  interact with other user's posts (e.g. through commenting and favouriting products) and draw inspiration for future online shopping.
+They will be able to find innovative and updated products available online to provide them with an even better way to find what they need.
+It can be a tool to find yours out of a million.

 **2.Identify the problem you’re trying to solve by building this particular marketplace App?
 Why is it a problem that needs solving?**

 - As the internet has become increasingly integrated and adopted by mainstream society the number of online products and services has grown exponentially.
 Almost any product which is available for purchase offline can be found on the internet.
 The problem with today's online shopping experience is that although the range of online products is massive, filtering this range to find the product which will fulfill each individual consumers needs and wants is becoming increasingly difficult.
 Pioneriing behavourial economics and psychology studies reveal that humans find it increasingly difficult to make a decision when the number of choices grows.